 |Main Exports||NZ$1.585 billion goods; NZ$416 million services|

 |NZ Imports from Korea

 The Korean Peninsula was governed by a number of Korean dynasties for more than a millennium until annexed by Japan in 1910 following the Russo-Japanese War, a legacy that still impacts on relations between both Koreas and Japan.
-Japan's colonial rule over Korea ended when Japan was defeated in 1945, marking the end of the Second World War.
-Final days of Korea's liberation coincided with the Cold War during which American and Soviet forces agreed that their zones of occupation would meet at the 38th parallel.
-This became the dividing line between the newly independent countries, North and South Korea, officially the Democratic People's Republic of Korea (DPRK) and the Republic of Korea (ROK) respectively, in 1948.
+Japan’s colonial rule over Korea ended when Japan was defeated in 1945.
+Korea’s liberation coincided with the start of the Cold War during which American and Soviet forces agreed that their zones of occupation would meet at the 38th parallel.
+This became the dividing line between North and South Korea, officially the Democratic People’s Republic of Korea (DPRK) and the Republic of Korea (ROK) respectively, on independence in 1948.
 On 25 June, 1950, the DPRK invaded the ROK.
-Following a United Nations' call on member nations to support the ROK, a 16-member coalition undertook the first collective action under United Nations Command.
+Following a United Nations’ call on member nations to support the ROK, a 16-member coalition undertook the first collective action under the United Nations Command.
 Korean War hostilities ended on 27 July 1953 with the signing of an Armistice Agreement.
 A Military Demarcation Line in the centre of a 4km-wide De-Militarized Zone (DMZ) has served as the de-facto border since then.

 The institutions of liberal democracy have been consolidated in the ROK since it held its first democratic elections in 1987, with the degree of pluralism in politics, civil society and the media placing the ROK among the most democratic countries in Asia.